Table Of Contents

 All of this information goes into the Rachio database and it helps the Rachio decide how much it’s going to water that zone.
 So far I’ve found this to be an awesome formula.
 It seems like the ratio algorithm is spot-on.

 I use a plant linked soil sensor in my yard in one of my zones.
-I’ve been keeping track of the plant link and how it is saying how much water is in the zone versus the ratio and it’s estimation of how much water is in the soil and they’re pretty much spot-on.
+I’ve been keeping track of the plant link and how it is saying how much water is in the zone versus the ratio and it’s an estimation of how much water is in the soil and they’re pretty much spot-on.

-The plant link which is a physical item that you stick in the ground is saying “Hey you should water next Sunday” and then the Rachio’s algorithm is basically saying the same thing.
+The plant link which is a physical item that you stick in the ground is saying “Hey you should water next Sunday” and then Rachio’s algorithm is basically saying the same thing.
 This is going to be a great thing for my plants this coming summer and it just means that I don’t have to worry about this stuff anymore.

 This is why I got into smart home items, to begin with.
 I don’t want to worry about it.
-I don’t want it to be watering when it’s raining out.
+I don’t want it to be watered when it’s raining out.
 But even more so I want it to water when it needs it, not water when it doesn’t.
 I want to really get my grass growing good and really get my plants growing the best they ever have.
 Instead of me trying to guess how many minutes a day for each zone.

 Weather Station Features Of The Rachio

 Another cool feature in the Rachio is that you select your weather station and the weather station that it had for me is actually far enough away that it’s a kind of a different micro-climate.